stablecarbon/fiatgateway_ethcontracts/README.md

 ## Metatransactions
 [Update as of November 2018: Interact with CUSD without paying ETH gas fees!](https://medium.com/gitcoin/native-meta-transactions-e509d91a8482)

+New metatransaction functionality was upgraded in the `MetaToken.sol` CUSD implementation contract

 ## Architecture
 ### Core Token: